FAQ for Students

 How do I make arrangements if I need special accommodations for me or any guests I invite?

-If you or any of your guests require special accommodations (wheelchair loaner, disabled seating, sign language seating) for Commencement please email firstname.lastname@example.org.
-Information will be sent to you regarding designated seating areas as well as accessible routes to the Diploma Ceremonies.
+If you or any of your guests require special accommodations (wheelchair loaner, disabled seating, sign language seating) for Commencement please email email@example.com.
+You will receive information regarding designated seating areas.

 Is there a translation of the Latin on my Graduate School diploma?